Luxembourg Food Guide

 High hygiene standards at markets and food stalls

-Luxembourg Christmas markets and food festivals maintain excellent hygiene.
-Gromperekichelcher stalls, sausage vendors, pastry stands all regulated.
-Choose busy stalls for freshest food.
+Hygiene at Luxembourg Christmas markets and food festivals is well managed.
+Gromperekichelcher stalls, sausage vendors, and pastry stands all fall under the same regulations.
+As a rule of thumb, pick the busy stalls for the freshest food.

 Regular inspections ensure compliance